 Those lucky local lads Trucker Diablo open the first day of the Tennent’s Vital festival having secured a support slot through the Tennent’s Untapped showcase heats a few months ago.
 Despite rain, thunder and lightening, the pit is generously filled with the eager festival crowd and the band’s repertoire of beer-swilling, hard-partying rock and roll anthems, such as Drink Beer Destroy are exactly what the crowd need to take their minds off the weather and get sucked into the festival spirit.
 The irony (or coincidence depending on how you look at it) of the band’s final track, When’s It Gonna Rain is lost on the crowd as the dark clouds overhead finally lift and the band finish their very tight, energetic set just as the sun gets its festival wristband, ready to enjoy the rest of the show.

-Trucker Diablo may have won the top spot, but there were was still plenty of local acts to be seen and heard from at this year’s Vital courtesy of the Untapped stage, located conveniently beside the bar.
+Trucker Diablo may have won the top spot with his party bus in montreal, but there were was still plenty of local acts to be seen and heard from at this year’s Vital courtesy of the Untapped stage, located conveniently beside the bar.
 Bringing electro-acoustic sessions from Master & Dog, A Northern Light, Mojo Gogo, PrettyChildBackfire, Havana House Party and The Jepettos.
 There were times when many of the bands had to compete with the louder main stage, the drunken antics of some punters and even a few technical difficulties.
 However, there were plenty of shining moments of glory from our music scene, such as PrettyChildBackfire’s Mark Mcallister’s vocals during I Wish I Knew You Better were strong enough to compete with the volume of noise coming from the Cribs set, while Havana House Party gathered a strong, enthusiastic crowd even while the Black Keys were on stage.

 Dublin’s The Minutes are the second act on the main stage, adding a touch of class to today’s theme of garage rock and roll.
 Claiming to be responsible for the sunshine, having “put it in the boot from Dublin,” the Minutes have a bit of fun with the crowd between songs, even laughing at themselves after bassist Tom Cosgrove slips on a wet patch, nearly landing on his arse.
 A virtually flawless set, Believer is probably the most well received song in their set and having a support slot amongst international acts such as the Foo Fighters and the Black Keys has certainly garnered them with a few more, well-deserved fans.